Aanalshah15/Aanalshah15/README.md

 ### Hi there 👋
+I am Aanal Shah
+With a Master's in Big Data Analytics, I specialize in Natural Language Processing and Machine Learning.
+Proficient in statistical analysis, data mining, and predictive modelling algorithms with a focus on implementing model validation techniques.
+I hold published paper aligning with my interests.
+I drive actionable outcomes with a keen eye for sustainability and adaptability.

 <!--
 **Aanalshah15/Aanalshah15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.